-More specifically, core scheduling is managed with the pretl() system call, which is defined generically as:
+More specifically, core scheduling is managed with the prct1() system call, which is defined generically as:

-For core-scheduling operations, option is PR\SCHED\CORE, and the rest of the arguments are defined this way int prctl(PR\SCHED\CORE, int cs\command, pid\t pid, enum pid\type type, unsigned long \cookie);
+For core-scheduling operations, option is PR_SCHED_CORE, and the rest of the arguments are defined this way:

-There are four possible operations that can be selected with cs\command
+There are four possible operations that can be selected with cs_command

-- PR\SCHED\CORE\CREATE causes the kernel to create a new cookie value and assign it to the process identified by p.id.
-The type argument controls how wispread this assignment is; PIDTYPE\PID only changes the identified process, for example, while PIDTYPE\TGD assigns the cookie to the entire thread gro The cookie argument must be NULL. - PR\SCHED\CORE\GET retrieves the cookie value for pid, storing it in cookie.
-Note that there is not much that a user-space process can actually do with a cookie value; its utility is limited to checking whether two processes have the same cookie. - PR\SCHED\CORE\SHARE\TO assigns the calling process's cookie value to pid (using type to control the scope as described above). - PR\SCHED\CORE\SHARE\FROM fetches the cookie from pid and assigns it to the calling process.
+- PR_SCHED_CORE_CREATE causes the kernel to create a new cookie value and assign it to the process identified by pid.
+The type argument controls how wid spread this assignment is: PTDTPE_PTD only changes the identified process, for example, while PTDTPE_TGTD assigns the cookie to the entire thread grout The cookie argument must be NULL. - PR_SCHED_CORE_GET retrieves the cookie value for pid, storing it in cookie.
+Note that there is not much that a user-space process can actually do with a cookie value; its utility is limited to checking whether two processes have the same cookie. - PR_SCHED_CORE_SHARE_T0 assigns the calling process's cookie value to pid (using type to control the scope as described above) - PR_SCHED_CORE_SHARE_FROM fetches the cookie from pid and assigns it to the calling process.

-Naturally, a process cannot just fetch and assign cookies at will; the usual "can this process call text-act\ol on the text-act\ol on the text-act\ol can be the generate cookie values in user space, a restriction that is necessary to ensure that unrelated processes processes that already have a degree of mutual trust, the kernel prevents a hostile process from setting its own cookie to match that of a tarp process.
+Naturally, a process cannot just fetch and assign cookies at will; the usual "can this process call strate() on the turget" test applies.
+It is also not possible to generate cookie values in user space, a restriction the is necessary to ensure that urrelated processes get unique cookie values.
+By only allowing cookie values propagate between processes that already have a degree of mutual trust, the kernel prevents a hostile process from setting its own cookie to match that of a targe process.

 Whenever a CPU enters the scheduler, the highest-priority task will be picked to run in the usual way.
-If core scheduling is in use, though, the next step will be send an inter-process in interrupt to the sibling CPUs, each of which will respond by checking the newly scheduled process's cookie value against the value for process running locally.
-If need be, the interrupted processor(s) will switch to running a process with an equal cookie, even if the currently running process higher priority.
+If core scheduling is in use, though, the next step will be send an inter-processor interrupt to the sibling CPUs, each of which will respond by checking the newly scheduled process's cookie value against the value for t process running locally.
+If need be, the interrupted processor(s) will switch to running a process has an equal cookie, even if the currently running process has higher priority.
 If no compatible process exists, the processor will simply go idle until the situation changes.
-The scheduler will migrate processes between core to prevent the forced idling if possible.
+The scheduler will migrate process between core to prevent the forced idling if possible.

-Early sersions of the core-scheduling code had a significant throughput cost for the system as a whole; indeed, it, was sometimes worse than just disabling SM altogether, which rather defeated the purpose.
-The code has been through a number of revisions since then, though, an other parently performs better now.
+Early versions of the core-scheduling code had a significant throughput cost for the system as a whole; indeed, it was sometimes worse than just disabiling SMT altogether, which rather defeated the purpose.
+The code has been through a number of revisions since then, though, and apparently performs better now.
 There will always be a cost, though, to a mechanism that will occasionally force processors to go idle when runnable processes exist.
-For that reason core scheduling Lima Torvalds putil, "makes little sense to most people".
-It can be eneficial, though, in situations where the only alternative is to turn off SMT completely.
+For that reason core scheduling, Linus TorvalBoy trii, "makes little sense to most people".
+It can be beneficial, though, in situations where the only alternative is to turn of TSMT completely.

 While the security use case is driving the development of core scheduling, there are other use cases as well.
-For example, systems running realtime processes usually must have SMT disable(v, our cannot make any response-time guarantees when the CPU has to compete with an information of the hardware.
-Core schedulic can ensure that realtime processes get a core to themselves while allowing the rest of the system to use SMT.
+For example, systems running realtime processes usually must have SMT disable(y ou cannot make any response-time guarantees when the CPU has to compete with a siling for the hardware.
+Core scheduling can ensure that realtime processes get a core to themselves while allowing the rest of the system to use SMT.
 There are other situations where the ability to control the mixing of processes on the same core can bring benefits as well.